andrebianchessi/msc/thesis/chapters/04_methods.md

 high order, which can make the training very slow.

 To solve that, the approach we took was to discretize the time into multiple "buckets".
-**TimeDiscretization** is defined as the number of of buckets into which the total time of interest is split.
+**TimeDiscretization** is defined as the number of buckets into which the total time of interest is split.
 Let's say we want models that describe a [COP](#sec:cop) from $t=0$ to $t=T$.
-Instead of having a set of models (one for each mass) that describes the the displacement of each mass as a function of time from $t=0$ to $t=T$, we created a set of models (one for each mass) that describe the displacement of the masses from $t=0$ to $t=T_0$, then another set of models for $t=T_0$ to $t=T_1$, and so on until a set of models for $t=T_i$ to $t=T$. **TimeDiscretization** is a hyperparameter
+Instead of having a set of models (one for each mass) that describes the displacement of each mass as a function of time from $t=0$ to $t=T$, we created a set of models (one for each mass) that describe the displacement of the masses from $t=0$ to $t=T_0$, then another set of models for $t=T_0$ to $t=T_1$, and so on until a set of models for $t=T_i$ to $t=T$. **TimeDiscretization** is a hyperparameter